ibm-cloud-docs/power-iaas/working-with-VSI-console.md

 ## Copying and pasting text in the VSI console
 {: #copy-paste-console}

 The copy-and-paste functionality of the VSI console enables bidirectional text transfer between Windows&reg;, macOS&reg;, and Linux-based workstations, and AIX, IBM i, and Linux-based VSI consoles.
-You can copy text, such as commands and large scripts, and paste the copied text into the VSI console to run them.
+You can copy text, such as commands and large scripts, and paste the copied text into the VSI console.
 You can also copy logs and error messages from the console to your workstation for troubleshooting or support tickets.

 ### Copying and pasting text from your workstation to the VSI console
 {: #copy-paste-workstation-console}

 To copy and paste text from your workstation to the VSI console, complete the following steps:

-1. To copy text from your workstation, select the text that you want to copy and use the following key combination for your operating system:
+1. Select the text that you want to copy on your workstation.

-    - **Windows**: `Ctrl + C`
-    - **Mac**: `Command + C`
-    - **Linux** : `Ctrl + C`
+2. Use the following key combination based on your operating system to copy the selected text:
+    - Windows: Press `Ctrl+C`.
+    - Mac: Press `Command+C`.
+    - Linux: Press `Ctrl+C`.

 2. From the Virtual server instance details page, click the overflow menu (icon with 3 vertical dots) and select **Open Console**.
 The VSI console window is displayed.